CidsHo/Cids.github.io/_pages/about.md

 REALITY IS VIRTUALITY IS REALITY...

 # News
+- *2024.10*: &nbsp;🎉🎉 New work regarding integrating XR technology into traditional art design workflow to be published in ISMAR 2024.
 - *2024.08*: &nbsp;🎉🎉 New work regarding virtual public space design and user behavior study to be published in HCII 2024.

 # Publications